 The odds that you will become rich are 1 in 19.
 The chances are on your side.
 Start thinking big and grow rich by making more money your way.

-How To Become Rich.
-Think Big & Grow Rich Content Overview
+How To Grow Rich Fast Content Overview (Quick Links)

 Being rich is a choice and so is being poor.
 Wealthy people know what to do to remain wealthy; while poor people do things to keep them poor.